 Check out this half day small group tour of the Annapolis Valley that includes a visit to Grand-Pré National Historic Site.

-You can also drive along The Evangeline Trail, a scenic highway that runs all along the coast of the Bay of Fundy to the Western Yarmouth and Acadian shore, connecting Wolfville and Yarmouth, while passing through many of the old Acadian farmlands and coastal settlements.
+You can also drive along The Evangeline Trail, a scenic highway that runs all along the coast of the Bay of Fundy to the Western Yarmouth and Acadian shore.
+This trail connects Wolfville and Yarmouth, while passing through many of the old Acadian farmlands and coastal settlements.
 The Sentier Acadie Historique website (Historic Acadian trail) also has lots of information about the places to visit in Nova Scotia that are significant in the Acadian story.

 Read more: 10 fun things to do in Halifax, Nova Scotia

-Stay in Wolfville at The Old Orchard Inn Resort and Spa
+Stay: The Old Orchard Inn Resort and Spa at Wolfville

 We stayed that night at The Old Orchard Inn Resort and Spa, just outside the town of Wolfville which is set on the high ground with views over the farmland of the Annapolis valley and orchards that give the hotel its name.
 The three story modern hotel has around 100 rooms, some with views over the valley and others like ours on the ground floor which are drive-up, with car parking immediately outside.

-We enjoyed our dinner at the Old Orchard Inn Resort and Spa in the high ceilinged dining room, which incorporates traditional stonework and old reclaimed oak beams, with views over the well maintained gardens and valley landscape.
-The hotel is located just outside the town of Wolfville and makes an ideal base for visiting the Grand-Pré National Historic Site which is a short drive away.
+We enjoyed our dinner at the Old Orchard Inn Resort and Spa in the high ceilinged dining room, which incorporates traditional stonework and reclaimed oak beams, to recreate the feel of an Acadian farmhouse.
+The Old Orchard Inn is located just outside the town of Wolfville and makes an ideal base for visiting the Grand-Pré National Historic Site which is a short drive away.
 An aperitif on the patio, relaxing on the wooden chairs with views over the old orchards and valley made a great end to our day exploring the Acadian sites and northern shore of Nova Scotia.

 Acadian Day and the Acadian Flag

-The flag is seen everywhere at local celebrations on 15 August each year, which is National Acadian Day when Acadian communities love to celebrate their Acadian culture.
-If you happen to be visiting Nova Scotia during the celebrations, you’ll see everyone dressed in red white and blue, waving the Acadian flag, enjoying Acadian folk music and making as much noise as possible as they parade along, with clattering and banging of drums in the Tintamarre tradition.
+This flag is seen everywhere at local celebrations on 15 August each year, which is National Acadian Day when Acadian communities love to celebrate their Acadian culture.
+If you happen to be visiting Nova Scotia during the celebrations, you’ll see everyone dressed in red white and blue, waving the Acadian flag.
+Acadian folk music is played and during the noisy parades you’ll hear clattering and banging of drums in the Tintamarre tradition.

 Acadian food in Nova Scotia

-In the Acadian communities of Nova Scotia, you may find some of the tasty Acadian dishes on restaurant menus, many of which are based around potatoes, turnips, hearty vegetable stews, pork, chicken and other farm produce;
+In the Acadian communities of Nova Scotia, you may find some of the tasty Acadian dishes on restaurant menus.
+Many are based around potatoes, turnips, hearty vegetable stews, pork, chicken and other farm produce, so try a few of these dishes if you get the chance.

 Fring Frang – a pancake made from grated potatoes and fried in butter